All ORL Branches are closed on statutory holidays.

 We are looking for new members!
 If you love the library and would like to join our group, please contact trudy.vercholuk@gmail.com for more information.
 Annual membership dues are $5.

-The Friends of the Library book sale in October brought in over $2500, to be shared between the Salmon Arm and South Shuswap libraries.
-Thank you to all who volunteered at and/or supported the book sale!
+The April book sale was a wonderful success, raising over $2200 for the Salmon Arm and South Shuswap libraries.
+Thank you to all who volunteered at, donated to, and/or supported the book sale!

 We appreciate book donations from the public of gently used materials.
 We will happily accept the following items: